 Estate Planning Attorneys

-Our firm works with individuals, couples and businesses to plan for estate preservation and succession.
-We work with our clients to perform comprehensive analysis of all threats to personal and business assets and to permit our clients to be prepared as well as possible for every legal contingency.
+Our firm works with individuals, couples, and businesses to plan for estate preservation and succession.
+We work with our clients to perform a comprehensive analysis of all threats to personal and business assets and to permit our clients to be prepared as well as possible for every legal contingency.
 This work involves the use of Wills, Trusts, Powers of Attorney, Shareholder Agreements, Partnership Agreements, Life Insurance Trusts, Charitable Remainder and Annuity Trusts, Grantor Retained Trusts, IIOTs, and gift Trusts.

 Wills and Trusts Frequently Asked Questions

 What is the most important Estate Planning document?
 Without a doubt it is the Power of Attorney is the most important estate document.
-If you dont have this you wont likely be able to survive with any money.
+If you don’t have this, you won’t likely be able to survive with any money.

 Who should have a Will?
-Just about everyone who is interested in controlling what happens to their assets when they die rather than leaving it up to the state.
+Just about everyone is interested in controlling what happens to their assets when they die rather than leaving it up to the state.

 Are there any other documents that should be done when preparing a Will?
-Definitely POAs and Advance Directives.
+POAs and Advance Directives.

 Who is competent to make a Will?
-It takes less capacity to do a Will than a contract but you still must be able to
+It takes less capacity to do a Will than a contract, but you still must be able to

 What is a self-proving Will?
 Signed before witnesses and a notary – it can be taken to probate court without the need for further proof of the signature.

-What is a living trust?
+What is a Living Trust?
 A trust that is formed by someone during their lifetime and is usually revocable.
 For tax purposes, these are ignored.

-What is an irrevocable trust?
-A trust that cannot be changed after it is funded although in this state just about any trust can be terminated if all the interested parties agree.
+What is an irrevocable Trust?
+A trust that cannot be changed after it is funded although in this state, just about any trust can be terminated if all the interested parties agree.

-What is an IIOT or IDIOT trust?
+What is an IIOT or IDIOT Trust?
 These are “income only” or “intentionally defective income only” trusts and are used to directly hold assets of a parent while keeping the taxation and control of those trusts within the parent.

 Contact Us Today!